 It’s also a meeting place for interior designers, contractors, as well as buyers, and sellers.

-Visitors can catch a glimpse of the projections for free from the Chicago Riverwalk jetty area between Wells and Franklin streets.
+Visitors can see the projections for free from the Chicago Riverwalk jetty area between Wells and Franklin streets.

 Art on theMart is at 222 W Merchandise Mart Plaza Suite 470, Chicago, IL 60654.